mondaugen/st-gallen-lyric-extraction-toolkit/readme.md

 St. Gallen Lyric Extraction

-Algorithms for finding lines that cross over the lyrics on staffless music.
+Algorithms for finding lines that cross over the lyrics in staffless music.
 The lyrics may have a skewed trajectory.
 After estimating these lines, an algorithm exists for removing connected components found beneath a given line.